 1.1 Issue B

-Note:

-It has to be noted that during CPM, February 2011, discussions took place between CEPT and RCC to address Issue B. A framework agreement has been finalised that serves as a basis for bilateral agreements between concerned CEPT countries wishing to implement the mobile service in the band 790-862 MHz and RCC countries wishing to protect ARNS in the same band.
-For further details regarding this process, see document CPGPTD(11)15.

-Then, it has to be noted that the content of this section is based on the outcome of CPG, September 2010.
-At this time, the draft ECP for issue B was based on method B2.
-In the absence of further guidance from CPG, it has not been modified by CPG-PTD, April 2011.

-Depending on the outcome of this process, the content of this section may be changed (method B2 may not be the basis of the ECP for issue B anymore, see CPM Report for possible alternative methods) at a later stage (CPGPTD in September 2011 or CPG in November 2011), noting that the concerned administrations shall make the necessary efforts to carry out bilateral discussions and complete bilateral agreements in due time (before the CPG meeting in November 2011).
 1.1.1 Situation internal to Region 1

-For issue B within Region 1, there are four methods to satisfy the Agenda Item 1.17 in draft CPM text:
+For issue B within Region 1, there are four methods to satisfy the Agenda Item 1.17 in the CPM Report:

 Methods B1 and B1bis both rely on the application of Article 9.21 in the long time range to ensure the protection of ARNS.
 Method B1bis, compared to Method B1, offers effective protection to the assignments of the mobile service as long as these have been successfully coordinated with existing ARNS assignments, at the time the coordination is carried out.
-It is not clearly understood, within CEPT, what the difference between B1 and B1bis is since nominal application of 9.21 already ensures protection of mobile assignments provided they have been successfully coordinated and registered in the MIFR from modification of existing assignments or new assignments.
+It is not clearly understood, within CEPT, what the difference between B1 and B1bis is since nominal application of RR N° 9.21 already ensures protection of mobile assignments provided they have been successfully coordinated and registered in the MIFR from modification of existing assignments or new assignments.

-Method B2 relies on the application of Article 9.21 until 16 June 2015 (relating to RR 5.316A) to ensure a full protection to ARNS whereas considers ARNS and the mobile service with an equal priority with respect to access to spectrum from 17 June 2015 (relating to RR 5.316B) through a new Resolution [MOBILE/ARNS] (WRC-12).
+Method B2 relies on the application of RR N° 9.21 until 16 June 2015 (relating to RR 5.316A) to ensure a full protection to ARNS whereas considers ARNS and the mobile service with an equal priority with respect to access to spectrum from 17 June 2015 (relating to RR 5.316B) through a new Resolution [MOBILE/ARNS] (WRC-12).

 Method B2bis proposes to withdraw the mobile allocation to countries that support B2.

-One of the tasks to achieve is to develop a criterion to trigger coordination between mobile service and ARNS in relation to the application of RR No. 9.21 (protection of ARNS from mobile) before 17 June 2015 and the application of the Resolution [MOBILE/ARNS] (WRC-12) from 17 June 2015 (both directions).
+CEPT supports method B1.
+Criteria to trigger coordination between mobile service and ARNS in relation to the application of RR No. 9.21 (protection of ARNS from mobile) have been developed in terms of coordination distances.

-CEPT supports method B2.

 1.1.2 Situation at the boundary of Region 1 and Region 3